matthewm14p/CCHS_Band_CompetionWebsite/README.md

 1-28-20 - today we improved the contactand schedual page and organized the cod.

 1-29-20 - Today we added stuff and redesigned the schedule page.

+1-30-20 - We began reformatting staff page

+1-31-20 - Today we continued the process of reformatting our staff page.